zephyrproject-rtos/trusted-firmware-m/docs/technical_references/tfm_fwu_service.rst

 ***********************
 Service API description
 ***********************
-This service follows the `Firmware Update API <https://developer.arm.com/documentation/ihi0093/0000/>`_ spec of version 0.7.
+This service follows the PSA Firmware Update API spec of version 0.7 [1]_.
 It implements the mandatory interface functions listed in section 5.1 and the optional interface ``psa_fwu_accept()``.
 Please refer to Firmware Update spec for the detailed description.